MaxCarroll0/MaxCarroll0.github.io/site/blog/Day 3.md

 type 'a stream =
   | Cons of 'a * 'a stream
   | Nil

-and lazy Append of 'a stream * 'a stream = fun
+  lazy Append of 'a stream * 'a stream = fun
     | (Cons (x, xs), _) -> Cons (x, Append (xs, s2))
     | (Nil, _) -> s2
 </div>